dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab1/README.md

 ### Tasks to complete this step
 1. Review the Technologies view
-- Click on the **Technology and processes** link on the left side menu within Dynatrace to view the technologies that OneAgent was able to automatically discover and instrument.
+- Click on the **Technology and processes Classic** App on the left side menu within Dynatrace to view the technologies that OneAgent was able to automatically discover and instrument.
     ![image](img/lab1-technology.png)
 - Make sure your management zone filter is set to `All` so that you see everything
     ![image](img/lab1-mz-filter-off.png)